The 7 Leave No Trace Principles & How to Follow Them

 - Don’t cut branches off of trees, hack into them, or hammer nails into them to hang things.

 - Don’t carve your initials into trees or draw on rocks.

 5) Minimize Campfire Impacts.

 ProTip.
-If no fires are allowed ENO camp lights laid out on the ground create a surprising likeness to a fire.
+If no fires are allowed a camp light like this solar one by BioLite laid on the ground creates a surprising likeness to a fire.
 People will gather around.
 You may even see some folks with their backs turned warming up their buns!